b-gent/test_recruitment_repo/doc/preparing.rst

 Preparing for OTA-DFU
 #####################

-The following procedures assume that you want to update the device with your own own custom firmware.
+The following procedures assume that you want to update the device with your own custom firmware.
 To do this, you must complete the following steps:

 1. Generate your own public and private key pair.